tstrat/graphql-afternoon/README.md

             * Expects an `id` argument and a `change` argument
             * Throw an error if the `id` is not in the cart
             * If the `change` is `up` and one to the matching cartItems quantity
-            * If the `change` is `down` and the cartItems quantity is greater than 0, subtract one from the quantity.
+            * If the `change` is `down` and the cartItems quantity is greater than 0, subtract one from the quantity
             * Return the cartItem
 * Test in graphiql